AllenInstitute/AllenSDK/doc_template/index.rst

 The 1.3.0 release adds

 - Improved Neuropixels data download performance by enabling asynchronous transfers.
-Data downloads will now raise timeout errors when data cannot be retrieved in a reasonable timeframe.
+Users can now also specify a timeout and number of retries when downloading data.

 and fixes

-- A bug in the http engine for ecephys data access
+- Hanging downloads for Neuropixels NWB files
 - Updated AllenSDK readme and contributing documentation

 What's New - 1.2.0 (November 21, 2019)